wiz64/saavn-cli/readme.md

 - Windows users can copy `ffmpeg.exe` to `C:\Windows\System32` or any other `$PATH` Directory

 2) Download Executable from [RELEASES PAGE](https://github.com/wiz64/saavn-cli/releases/)
 Directly run commands relatively to the executables.
+(Windows and Linux)

 ---
 ### Using Python Script:

  Python<br>
-   Download and install Python v3+.
+   Clone Repository, Download and install Python v3+.
 Run

    `pip install -r requirements.txt`